-As the challenges of big-data are being understood, innovative applications are highlighting potential to glean insights from the aggregated sources.
+As the challenges of big-data analysis and mining are being understood, innovative applications are highlighting the art of the possible.

-Innovative data aggregators, organizations, and scientists are applying different types of analytic techniques like investigative data discovery, descriptive data aggregation, predictive analytics focused, and other techniques for data analysis.
-Here are a few examples:
+Innovative data aggregators, organizations, and scientists are applying different types of analytic techniques like investigative data discovery, descriptive data aggregation, predictive analytics for data analysis.
+A few examples across businesses :

 - Experian is using Big Data and Machine Learning to reduce Mortgage Application time to a Few Days – Credit reference agency Experian hold around 3.6 petabytes of data from people all over the world.
 Banks and financial institutions depend on them for insights on creditworthiness of individuals and businesses that they want to lend to.
 “Just a few years ago when we did analytics on a dataset it was based on a smaller, representative set of information.
 Today we don’t really reduce the size of the dataset, we do analytics across a terabyte, or petabyte, and that’s something we couldn’t do before.” said an executive (Forbes.com)

 - Introducing a New Coffee at Starbucks – During a recent product rollout, Starbucks’s executives were concerned about ‘strong taste’ of a new coffee being introduced.
 On the day of the rollout, its data scientists began monitoring social media – blogs, Twitter, and niche coffee discussion forums – to review customers’ reactions in real-time.
 By mid-morning, Starbucks discovered that while customers were complementing the taste, a number of them thought it was too expensive.
 Starbucks immediately lowered the price, and by the end of the day most of the negative comments had disappeared.
 Such real-time analysis using big-data techniques might help companies react to customer feedback much faster than traditional techniques like waiting for market surveys